 The curriculum becomes more formal at this stage of the girls' learning with carefully planned transition from EYFS to Key Stage One.

 Specialist teaching continues for Languages (French in Year 1 and 2), PE and Music.
-Swimming is taught as part of timetabled PE lessons.
+Swimming is taught as part of timetabled PE lessons in Year 1.